uh-soco/digital-ideologies-www/index.md

 # Organizers

-The workshop organizers bring together interdisciplinary perspectives from their diverse backgrounds in HCI, design, political science, social psychology and social science.
-This will pave the way for including various perspectives for injecting the HCI community with new ways of working with and on ideologies.

 **Felix Anand Epp** is a postdoctoral researcher at the Department of Design at Aalto University and the Faculty of Social Sciences at the University of Helsinki.
 Using design practice and in-situ research, he investigates how interactive technologies and sociotechnical imaginaries shape social life.
 He is coordinating this workshop relying on his extensive experience in organizing and facilitating participatory workshops and will facilitate parts of the workshop activities.

 **Matti Nelimarkka** is a university lecturer at the Faculty of Social Sciences at the University of Helsinki and an affiliated researcher at Aalto University's Department of Computer Science.
 His work has focused on the intersection of politics and technology, both examining the construction of technology and the use of technology for political communication.
 He has extensive experience in CHI and CSCW on publishing and reviewing papers related to politics.
 For the workshop, he advises on political science perspective, manages the web page and serves as a senior editor on the planned special issue.